Azula: Other skills

 Azula is a skilled unarmed fighter and acrobat.
-In "The Avatar State," she bests Zuko in combat without resorting to firebending, and in "The Day of Black Sun," she avoids the combined forces of Aang, Toph, and Sokka for several minutes without her bending to aid her.
+In "The Avatar State," she beats Zuko in combat without resorting to firebending, and in "The Day of Black Sun," she avoids the combined forces of Aang, Toph, and Sokka for several minutes without her bending to aid her.
 In "Appa's Lost Days," when Suki makes a stab attack at Azula with her fan, Azula jumps horizontally and knocks Suki's sword out of her hand and onto a tree.
 In "The Boiling Rock," Azula is able to fall and land on her hands, holding her body up horizontally, with ease.

 Azula is an expert in persuasion.
 She is capable of using psychological warfare, intimidation, and mistruths to con other people into obeying her.
 She also has the ability to lie easily without causing any change in her breathing and heart rate, making it nearly impossible to detect if she's lying, which she demonstrates in "The Day of Black Sun."
 She is also an accomplished strategist, as she is able to conquer Ba Sing Se, a city thought to be impenetrable while usurping the Earth King and hierarchy of the Earth Kingdom capital all in one swift move.

 Reception

-Critical response to Azula's character has generally been positive.
+Critical response to Azula's character has generally been positive, and audiences have given her universal acclaim, often hailing her as one of the best characters in the show and in media.
 Paste Magazine ranked Azula as the ninth best character from the Avatar universe.
 Hollywood.com included Azula among the "9 Villains You Should Root For", commenting that Azula "proved to be as cunning and vicious a villain as ever appeared on children's television."
 She was also the only female animated character to be featured in the list.
 ComicsAlliance ranked Azula second in the website's "Top 10 Cartoon Bad Guys" list.
 Ranking the character third for "The Seven Best Animated Female Villains", The Mary Sue wrote, "Gleefully evil and efficient right up until the end.
 You're a thorny, flaming rose, Azula, and you were fascinating to watch."
 Moviepilot ranked Azula first in the "Grey Griffin's 6 Greatest Villain Roles" with writer Mara Mullikin describing her "a perfectionist", while also complimenting her "tactful mind, agility, ruthlessness, manipulative nature and fire bending prowess cemented her as probably being the series' best antagonist."
 The same website ranked her the fifth greatest female villain, writing that Azula is "a fantastic strategist, an excellent manipulator, and perhaps the greatest firebender the world had ever seen."
 Website Comicbookmovie ranked her the second best animated villains.
 The character was ranked 11th on Screen Rant's list of hottest superheroes and villains characters.